-Mobile smart actions are a set of preconfigured actions, just like default actions, and are supported on the same list of objects.
-However, they appear in pre-Winter '14 organizations and are displayed only in the Salesforce app.
+Mobile smart actions are a set of preconfigured actions and are supported on the same list of objects as default actions.
+However, they appear in orgs created before Winter '14 and are displayed only in the Salesforce app.

-In the Salesforce mobile app, the Mobile Smart Actions element expands to a set of distinct create actions that enable users to create records directly in the feed.
+Mobile smart actions appear as a single action element in the page layout editor.
+In the Salesforce mobile app, the Mobile Smart Actions element expands to distinct create actions that enable users to create records directly from the action bar.

-Mobile smart actions are populated with all your organization's required fields on the relevant object, regardless of how many fields there are.
+Mobile smart actions are populated with all your org's required fields on the relevant object, regardless of how many fields there are.
 For example, the New Case action in the mobile smart action bundle includes all required case fields.
 You can't edit the fields on mobile smart actions.
 The fields that appear change only if you change which fields on an object are required.

-Mobile smart actions don't appear in the full Salesforce site, regardless of which page layouts you add them to; they appear only to users in the Salesforce app.
+Mobile smart actions don't appear in the full Salesforce site, regardless of which page layouts you add them to.
+They appear only to users in the Salesforce mobile app.

-For more information on mobile smart actions, and a list of what the mobile smart action element on each supported object expands to include, see "Mobile Smart Actions" in the Salesforce Help.
+For a list of what the mobile smart action element on each supported object expands to include, see "Mobile Smart Actions" in the Salesforce Help.

-Custom actions
+Custom quick actions

-Custom actions are actions that you create and customize yourself, such as Create a Record, Send Email, or Log a Call actions.
-They can also invoke Lightning components, flows, Visualforce pages, or canvas apps with functionality that you define.
-For example, you can create a custom action so that users can write comments that are longer than 5,000 characters, or create one that integrates a video-conferencing application so that support agents can communicate visually with customers.
+Custom quick actions are actions that you create and customize, such as Create a Record, Send Email, or Log a Call actions.
+Quick actions can also invoke Lightning components, flows, Visualforce pages, or canvas apps with functionality that you define.
+For example, you can create an action so that users can write comments that are longer than 5,000 characters.
+Or, you can create an action that integrates a video-conferencing application so that support agents can communicate visually with customers.